HMS Flirt – Master Shipwright Edition (2024 Updated Kit to include 3-D Printed Cutter)

 • All wood laser cut parts are in 1mm, 1.5mm, 2mm, 3mm and 4mm boxwood

-• 4 sheets of photo etched brass
+• 3 sheets of photo etched brass

-• 18 Foot cutter with boxwood planking
+• NEW – 3-D Printed 18 Foot cutter hull with boxwood laser cut parts and oars

 • Walnut dowel for mast and yards